williamfiset/Algorithms/README.md

 # Contributing

 This repository is contribution friendly :smiley:.
 If you'd like to add or improve an algorithm, your contribution is welcome!
-Please be sure to checkout the [Wiki](https://github.com/williamfiset/Algorithms/wiki) for instructions.
+Please be sure to check out the [Wiki](https://github.com/williamfiset/Algorithms/wiki) for instructions.

 ### Other programming languages?

-This repository provides algorithm implementations in Java, however there are other forks that provide implementations in other languages, most notably:
+This repository provides algorithm implementations in Java, however, there are other forks that provide implementations in other languages, most notably:

 * **C++/Python**: https://github.com/akzare/Algorithms
 * **Rust**: https://github.com/TianyiShi2001/Algorithms